Ranzlappen/website/_posts/2026-04-03-partisan-slant.md

 - Both legacy media and partisan outlets employ these methods; skepticism should be non-partisan.
 - Critical consumers should always ask: Which measure of “average”?
 What is the full time frame?
 What data was excluded?
 - Visuals can lie through inappropriate chart types, truncated scales, clutter, omitted uncertainty, cherry-picked periods, and by ignoring the *Dunkelziffer*—always verify the raw data and chart construction behind the pretty picture.
+- Selection bias hides in the sampling method itself; always check who was actually measured and who was left out.

 <h2 id="conclusion">Conclusion</h2>